 The TraIT research infrastructure is developed by a Dutch public-private consortium that comprises a multidisciplinary group of parties — universities, academic medical centers, medical technology enterprises and chemical and pharmaceutical companies.
 The Hyve is an active member of the project by providing support to more than 3000 of its users across multiple tools that facilitate collection, storage, analysis, archiving and securing of data generated in a wide range of disease area focused operational research projects.

 TraIT started in October 2011 as an initiative from the Center for Translational Molecular Medicine (CTMM).
 CTMM TraIT was a €300M project which aimed to accelerate translational medicine by improving diagnosis.
 As an active member of the project The Hyve was involved in developing a long-lasting IT infrastructure for the Netherlands that facilitates the collection, storage, analysis, archiving and securing of the data generated in the CTMM’s twenty-one disease area focused operational research projects.

-In the context of TraIT, we primarily work on data integration, data harmonization and import of the multitude of datasets generated by the disease projects, using open source tools such as tranSMART, i2b2, OpenClinica, BMIA, XNAT, Galaxy, Molgenis, Phenotype Database and cBioPortal.
-Data integration is this context means the integration of clinical, biobanking, imaging and experimental data into a single data sharing environment.
+In the context of CTMM TraIT, we primarily worked on data integration, data harmonization and import of the multitude of datasets generated by the disease projects, using open source tools such as tranSMART, i2b2, OpenClinica, BMIA, XNAT, Galaxy, Molgenis, Phenotype Database and cBioPortal.
+Data integration in this context means the integration of clinical, biobanking, imaging and experimental data into a single data sharing environment.
 The biobanking data component brings together data from several initiatives, including Strings of Pearl (Parelsnoer), Lifelines and BBMRI.

 Please get in contact to see how we can support your bioinformatics project.

-Read all our blog posts on the CTMM TraIT project in our News section.
+Read all our blog posts on the TraIT project in our News section.